ScamShield Privacy Safeguards

 The application does not have access to your contact list or any private data found therein.
 Further, ScamShield cannot access the contents of SMSes already in your inbox prior to installation of ScamShield, and it cannot access your call log.

-For full transparency, the only data we collect and store is:
+For full transparency, the only data we collect and store from the Apps include:

-- Contents of messages that are flagged up by ScamShield as potential scam messages
+- Contents of messages that are flagged up by the ScamShield App as potential scam messages

 - The sender ID and/or contact number(s) of the person who sends such potential scam messages

 We do not store any other data and there are no identifiers to trace back to any individual users of the application.
-For the avoidance of doubt, only SMSes that the ScamShield application determines to be potential scams are automatically reported and sent to NCPC, and ScamShield does not have the capability to read any other messages on your phone.
+For the avoidance of doubt, only SMSes that the ScamShield application determines to be potential scams are automatically reported and sent to the Singapore Police Force, and the ScamShield App does not have the capability to read any other messages on your phone.

 ScamShield works hard to ensure that you are protected from scam messages, however, like all technology, it is not perfect, and some legitimate personal messages may be wrongly classified as potential scam messages.
-You need not worry, we do not take any further action on these messages, but may use them to train the algorithm to better recognize which messages are scam and which messages are not.
-If you feel that a message was wrongly classified as scam, you may write in to us at email@example.com and we can permanently delete it on our system for you.
+You need not worry, we do not take any further action on these messages, but may use them to train the machine learning algorithm to better recognize which messages are scam and which messages are not.
+If you feel that a message was wrongly classified as scam, you may write in to us at firstname.lastname@example.org.

-NCPC may share the contents of such potential scam messages with the Singapore Police Force (SPF) for their investigations.
-The SPF may, upon the conclusion of investigations, recommend to blacklist numbers that are involved in illegal activities.
+Upon the conclusion of their review process, the Singapore Police Force may recommend to blacklist numbers that are involved in scam activities.
 The SPF may also work with the Ministry of Communications and Information (“MCI”) for further investigations, if necessary.
 All information will be kept strictly confidential for the purposes of such investigations.

-If you feel that your number might have been blocked as a scam number by ScamShield, you may write in to firstname.lastname@example.org.
-This is subject to the conclusion of investigation, if any, by the Singapore Police Force regarding your number.
+If you feel that your number might have been blocked as a scam number by ScamShield, you may write in to email@example.com.
+This is subject to the conclusion of the review process by the Singapore Police Force regarding your number.